Things To Do In Dubai

 Best place for shopping visits.
 Even you can spend hours window shopping and strolling inside the mall.

 Marina is an artificial canal city along the Arabian Gulf, like Venice.
 But the buildings here soar to the sky.
-Most of the buildings here are at least 300 meters tall.
-There are a great many architectural feats all over the water city.
-Cyan tower stands out with its twisted construction.
+Most of the buildings in Dubai are at least 300 meters tall.
+There are many incredible architectural feats all over the city of Water City.
+Cyan Tower stands out with its twisted construction.

 A 7-kilometer promenade lines the length of the canal.
 Though thousands of people come here daily, the wide walkways are not crowded.
 Marina Walk is made to be explored on foot.